Competitive, comprehensive individual and group coverage backed by more than two decades of experience.

 What is Seven Corners?

 Headquartered in Carmel, Indiana, Seven Corners has been around for over 25 years, underwriting and supporting all of its own policies.
-It’s best known for a wide variety of comprehensive travel insurance plans available for both domestic and foreign travel and include extreme sports and outdoor recreational activities.
+It’s best known for a wide variety of comprehensive travel insurance plans available for both domestic and foreign travel.

 Certified by the BBB since 1999, with an A+ rating, Seven Corners gets an 8.9 out of 10 on Trustpilot based on 567 reviews.